 “Most of this dredged material can be used in a beneficial manner, such as for nourishment of beaches with clean sand or development of wetland habitats.
 The National Dredging Team (NDT) recognizes dredged material as a valuable resource that can be used in environmentally beneficial ways.” – U.S. Army Corp of Engineers

-Dredged Material Management Plan
+Dredged Material Management

 Restoration Projects